danielrosen29/Forecasting_Project/readme.md

     ## $ hydro       <int> 636, 633, 634, 635, 637, 637, 635, 635, 636, 634, 635, 637…
     ## $ total_other <dbl> 498, 498, 498, 486, 486, 486, 486, 486, 486, 582, 582, 582…

-We can see that total_other now is non_zero but is relatively small compared to other sources.
+We can see that total_other is now non-zero but is still relatively small compared to other sources.
 This seems like a better predictor now and will probably aid the models’ training time.

+Here we see we have an outlier in our data.

 ``` r
 min(reduced$total_other)